 Where do I need to go to rent a field, shelter, or classroom?

-To rent an athletic field or shelter, please visit our Parks, Recreation, & Cultural Resources Administrative Office at 240 Town Hall Drive to fill out the rental application and pay the appropriate fees.
-Please be advised the our Parks, Recreation & Cultural Resources Administrative Office closes at 12 p.m. on Fridays.
+To rent an athletic field or shelter, please visit our Parks, Recreation, & Cultural Resources Administrative Office at 991 Aviation Parkway Suite 400 to fill out the rental application and pay the appropriate fees.
+Please be advised the our Parks, Recreation & Cultural Resources Administrative Office hours are 8 a.m. - 5 p.m.
+Monday - Friday.

 To rent a classroom or the gymnasium at CFCC, please visit the Cedar Fork Community Center at 1050B Town Hall Drive to fill out the rental application and pay the appropriate fees.
 To rent the multipurpose room at MAFC, please visit the Aquatics and Fitness Center at 1301 Morrisville Parkways for fill out the rental application and pay the appropriate fees.